baloyi015/cook-book-text-analysis/README.md

 **Title:** Cookbook Review Text Analysis: Understanding User Opinions on Recipes

-**Abstract:** This project explores user sentiment towards recipes using text analysis of cookbook reviews.
+**Abstract:** This project explores user sentiment towards recipes using text analysis (NLP subfield) of cookbook reviews.
 The goal was to gain insights into user preferences and behavior.
-Techniques included data exploration, and text preprocessing.
+Techniques utilized in this projects include data exploration, data visualization and text preprocessing.

 **Introduction:**